 Southwest Florida Eagle Cam

-The 2017-2018 season is the sixth season Dick Pritchett Real Estate has provided the live look into this Southwest Florida nest.
-This season we will again catch all the action using three cameras that film the birds 24/7 and stream live video directly to this site.
+The 2018-2019 season is the seventh season Dick Pritchett Real Estate has provided the live look into this Southwest Florida nest.
+This season we will again catch all the action using cameras that film the birds 24/7 and stream live video directly to this site.

 - While spotted most months out the year in the area, they officially reside in this nest between the months of October and May.